wickit7/topo-drain-plugin/README.md

 3. Launch QGIS from your Applications

 #### Python Dependencies
 Installing QGIS through these official methods ensures that all required Python packages are already available for the TopoDrain plugin.

-**Required Python packages:**
-- `numpy`
-- `pandas`
-- `geopandas`
-- `shapely`
-- `scipy`

-These packages are included by default in newer QGIS versions (tested with QGIS 3.40.5-Bratislava and later).
+Required Python packages: `numpy`, `pandas`, `geopandas`, `shapely`, `scipy`.
+These packages are included by default in newer QGIS versions (tested with QGIS 3.40.5-Bratislava).

 **If still a package is missing in your QGIS installation:**
 - **Windows (OSGeo4W installation):**